eat-sleep-code/tiny-tv/README.md

 2) Connect the second 90&deg; down micro USB cable to USB extension cable.

 3) Connect the second 90&deg; down micro USB cable to the power outer micro USB port of the Raspberry Pi.

+4) Replace the micro SD card and boot up the Raspberry Pi.

+5) Connect the USB extension cable to a power source and enjoy!